 Smoking During Pregnancy

-How does smoking uniquely affect women?
+How does smoking affect women?

-How might smoking affect the pregnancy?
+How can smoking affect pregnancy?

-, less food and oxygen passed to the baby is reduced.
-As a result, babies of women who smoke tend to weigh less and may have less developed organs such as the brain or lungs.
-A baby who weighs less is more likely to have health complications and have to stay in the hospital longer.
+, less food and oxygen are passed to the fetus.
+As a result, women who smoke often have babies that weigh less and may have less developed organs such as the brain or lungs.
+A baby who weighs less is more likely to have health problems and usually stays in the hospital longer.